 Affiliate Disclosure: Some of the links on this page are affiliate links, which means we may receive a commission if you decide to buy a product or service we recommend.

-Have you ever thought of saving the money you’ve been putting on your car insurance payments?
+Have you ever considered saving the money you’ve been putting toward your car insurance payments?

 Of course, you have.

 The answer is simpler than you think: Go for cars with the lowest insurance rates.

 Auto insurance rates are continuously increasing.
 Today, $1,427 is the U.S. annual average premium, and it is expected to rise.

 Let’s dig into the article to find the cars that have the lowest insurance rates and the key factors determining those rates.

 Car models play a crucial role in determining insurance payouts.

 While selecting a car model, note various factors so your financial protection isn’t compromised.